wallacebrf/SMART-to-InfluxDB-Logger/README.md

 <img src="https://raw.githubusercontent.com/wallacebrf/SMART-to-InfluxDB-Logger/main/images/smartscreen_HDD.png" alt="1313">

-The script collects Disk SMART details for SATA drives using the ```smartctl``` and ```nvme smart-log``` commands and saves data to InfluxDB.
+The script collects Disk SMART details for SATA drives and USB drives using the ```smartctl``` commands, and NVME drives using ```nvme smart-log``` commands.
+It saves the data to InfluxDB.
 This script will also send email notifications for up to 20x drive SMART parameters that are either above, equal to, or below a configurable value in a basic web interface.

 <!-- GETTING STARTED -->
 ## Getting Started